lolguin/Matplotlib-Analysis/README.md

-# Analyze a pharmaceutical study using Matplotlib and Pandas
+# Analyzing a drug-treatment study using Matplotlib and Pandas

 ## Background